 Justices of the Court are to ensure that the deliberations of the Court are kept secret.
-All Justices were required to recite a solemn Oath of the Court to start their tenure and they will be expected to uphold their promise to the Court.
-This oath of secrecy until the Closing Ceremonies and the unveiling of the decisions applies to communication with any persons not declared Officers of the Court by the Chief Justice.
-This does include members of your State's delegation, pages, visitors, and Faculty Advisors.
-However, this does not include discussion of cases in which you are an Advocate as you will not be in the room during the deliberation process during this time period.
-This process is in place to assure that all Advocates are given a fair chance to present their case to a non-biased group of Justices.
+All Justices are required to recite a solemn Oath of the Court to start their tenure and they will be expected to uphold their promise to the Court.
+This oath of secrecy sustains until the Closing Ceremonies and the unveiling of the decisions.
+This applies to communication with any persons not declared Officers of the Court by the Chief Justice.
+This includes members of your Member State's delegation, pages, visitors, and Faculty Advisors.
+This process is in place to ensure that all Advocates are given a fair chance to present their case to a non-biased panel of Justices.
 If any Faculty Advisor, Justice, or other interested party has a question about this policy, please feel free to speak to the Chief Justice.